Sun conure: Status

 Sun conures are currently endangered, with their population numbers declining rapidly due to loss of habitat, hunting for plumage, and being excessively wild caught – about 800,000 each year, for the pet trade.
 Now, more sun conures are living in people's homes than in the wild.
 Since the Wild Bird Conservation Act was put in place in 1992 to ban the importation of parrots (including sun conures) into the United States, they are more frequently bred in captivity for domestication purposes.
 Similarly, the European Union more recently banned the importation of wild-caught birds in 2007.
 These legislations may help increase their population in the wild.

-In the past, the sun parakeet has been considered safe and listed as least concern, but recent surveys in southern Guyana (where previously considered common) and the Brazilian state Roraima have revealed that it possibly is extirpated from the former and rare in the latter.
+In the past, the sun conure has been considered safe and listed as least concern, but recent surveys in southern Guyana (where previously considered common) and the Brazilian state Roraima have revealed that it possibly is extirpated from the former and rare in the latter.
 It is very rare in French Guiana, but may breed in the southern part of the country (this remains unconfirmed).
 Today, it is regularly bred in captivity, but the capture of wild individuals potentially remains a serious threat.
 This has fueled recent discussions regarding its status, leading to it being uplisted to endangered in the 2008 IUCN Red List.